-Students will view four images.
-They will get to choose one image to use as a basis for a narrative they will create.
-On day 1 they have the opportunity to choose an image, discuss possible storylines with a peer and plan their narrative.
+Students will view three different pictures and will get to choose one to use as a basis for a narrative they will create.
+On day 1 they have the opportunity to choose a picture, discuss possible storylines with a peer and plan their narrative.
 On day 2 they draft the full narrative.
 On day 3 they are reminded to reread the narrative and revise for elements of quality narratives, then edit their work and if time, produce a final copy.